* Condor eyes double-digit number of planes - source

 The race is on for interested parties to agree a deal for parts of its business, including planes and crew, which would bring access to take-off and landing slots at airports such as Duesseldorf, Berlin Tegel, Munich and Hamburg.

 Air Berlin's planes are currently being kept in the air thanks to a 150 million euro ($177 million) government loan.
-But if the money runs out and Air Berlin is grounded, the slots go into a pool where they will be divided up among airlines, a process that industry experts say would play more into the hands of Ryanair and easyJet.
+But if the money runs out and Air Berlin is grounded, the airport slots go into a pool where they will be divided up among airlines.

 Thomas Cook repeated an earlier statement that it stood ready to play an "active role".